murateshimov/Introduction-to-Web-Interface-Development/README.md

 Requirements:

-1. To the alatoo web page you did before add behavior, when clicking to image, image should change.
-When click again image should take again back alatoo logo.
+1. To the Alatoo web page you did before adding behavior when clicking on the image, the image should change.
+When clicking again image should take back Alatoo logo.
-2. Add one button to the page that on click should asks for user name with prompt function, and change the header text to “Welcome {name}”
+2. Add one button to the page that on click should ask for the user name with prompt function, and change the header text to “Welcome {name}”

 ![Week-2 Assignment2](https://github.com/murateshimov/Introduction-to-Web-Interface-Development/blob/master/Week2-Assignment2/img/screenshot.png)